 - Colon cancer before the age of 50

-- Multiple colon cancers or more than one hereditary nonpolyposis colorectal associated cancer (HNPCC), such as colon, small bowel, endometrial, ureter, renal, ovarian or stomach
+- Multiple colon cancers or more than one Lynch Syndrome-associated cancer, such as colon, breast, small bowel, endometrial, ureter, renal, ovarian or stomach

-- 2 or more close relatives with an HNPCC-associated cancer
+- 2 or more close relatives with a Lynch Syndrome associated cancer

 - 3 or more close relatives with colon cancer

 - A relative who has tested positive for a gene mutation that is known to increase colorectal cancer risk